Saxsori/ray-cast/README.md

 #### If the player was looking West

-The offsets will be the same but only the direction of the Y will be changed..
+The offsets will be the same but only the direction of the X will be changed..

 ```ruby
 oX = -64;